thingsboard/thingsboard-client-sdk/README.md

 // Initalize the Mqtt client instance Arduino_MQTT_Client mqttClient(espClient);

-// The SDK setup with 64 bytes for JSON payload
+// The SDK setup with 64 bytes for JSON payload and 8 fields for JSON object
 // ThingsBoard tb(mqttClient);

-// The SDK setup with 128 bytes for JSON payload ThingsBoard tb(mqttClient, 128);
+// The SDK setup with 128 bytes for JSON payload and 32 fields for JSON object ThingsBoardSized<32> tb(mqttClient, 128);

 void setup() {
   // Increase internal buffer size after inital creation.